chjackson/survextrap/README.md

 ## Development

 The package is in "beta" status.
-All major features are included, and there are no substantial changes expected, but further testing is planned before CRAN release.
+All major features are included, and there are no substantial changes expected.

+Further testing is planned before it is put on CRAN.
+In particular, work is ongoing to determine "default settings" (for things like priors and model flexibility) that work best in a wide range of examples based on simulation.
+Though the current defaults are expected to be reasonable for typical use, and there are examples in the vignettes of fine-tuning them for specific cases.

 The current version can be installed as: